placrosse/kodo/docs/source/overview.rst

     into generations.

 Zero copy API
-    The encoder and decoder can operate without copying the symbols from the user, hence need additional memory is allocated to hold coded data by Kodo.
+    The encoder and decoder can operate directly on user provided buffers, eliminating the need for costly data copies.

 Object pooling
     The library can re-use existing encoder and decoder instances to facilitate